top of page

 Types of Cracked Teeth

-Not all cracks are the same, and the treatment depends on the type:
+Not all cracks are the same.
+The treatment depends on the type of crack:

 Treatment Options for a Cracked Tooth